kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 34: The Client Trust Problem (Servers trust cookies, headers, and IDs sent by the client.
 Attackers forge them)
 - Day 34: Cloud IP Blocking (OverTheWire blocks Google Cloud/AWS IPs.
 Exploits must run from residential IPs — a real-world firewall behavior)
 - Day 34: Never push secrets to GitHub (Real passwords/SSH keys get stolen by bots.
 Use <REDACTED> placeholders)
+- Day 36: SQL Injection (SQLi) — The Database Killer
+  - Payload: `' OR 1=1 --`
+  - `'` closes the string early (break out of the jail)
+  - `OR 1=1` is always TRUE (bypasses logic check)
+  - `--` comments out everything after it (deletes the password check)
+- Day 37: OWASP Top 10 (The 10 most dangerous web vulnerabilities)
+- Day 37: Broken Access Control = OWASP #1 (Checking permissions at login but NOT on subsequent page loads)
+- Day 37: IDOR via URL manipulation (Changing `user_id=100` to `user_id=1` to access admin data)
+- Day 37: The VIP Room Analogy (Bouncer checks ID at front door but not at VIP room door)
+- Day 37: Fix: Check permissions on EVERY page load, not just at login

 ---